Updated on December 12, 2022

 If you’re about to begin wearing new contact lenses, the following tips can help:

 • Keep your lenses clean.
-When in doubt, rinse with contact solution.
+When in doubt, rinse with a contact solution.
 It’s better to over-rinse than to skip rinsing.

 • Follow any recommendations you’ve received from your eye doctor.
 Never substitute lenses or lens care products without first speaking to your doctor.